 8. Chuck the Towel

 Give that rough towel drying a miss.
-Avoid rubbing your wet hair with a towel as it can make them brittle.
+Avoid rubbing your wet hair with a towel, as it can make them brittle.
 Instead, thin, fine hair should be allowed to air dry as much as possible.
-After hair wash, you can detangle with your fingers and use a brush only when your hair is 80% dry.
+After hair wash, you can detangle it with your fingers and use a brush only when your hair is 80% dry.

 9. Use a Heat-Protectant Product